QubesOS/qubes-doc/developer/general/documentation-style-guide.md

   different values, but if you've correctly judged that they should use the command you've provided as is, then this shouldn't matter.

+### Capitalization of "qube"

+We introduced the term ["qube"](/doc/glossary/#qube) as a user-friendly alternative to the term ["virtual machine" ("VM")](/doc/glossary/#vm) in the context of Qubes OS.
+Nonetheless, "qube" is a common noun like the words "compartment" and "container."
+Therefore, in English, "qube" follows the standard capitalization rules for common nouns.
+For example, "I have three qubes" is correct, while "I have three Qubes" is incorrect.
+Like other common nouns, "qube" should still be capitalized at the beginnings of sentences, the beginnings of sentence-case headings, and in title-case headings.
+Note, however, that starting a sentence with the plural of "qube" (e.g., "Qubes can be shut down...") can be ambiguous, since it may not be clear whether the referent is a plurality of qubes, [Qubes OS](/doc/glossary/#qubes-os), or even the Qubes OS Project itself.
+Hence, it is generally a good idea to rephrase such sentences in order to avoid this ambiguity.

+Many people feel a strong temptation to capitalize the word "qube" all the time, like a proper noun, perhaps because it's a new and unfamiliar term that's closely associated with a particular piece of software (namely, Qubes OS).
+However, these factors are not relevant to the capitalization rules of English.
+In fact, it's not unusual for new common nouns to be introduced into English, especially in the context of technology.
+For example, "blockchain" is a relatively recent technical term that's a common noun.
+Why is it a common noun rather than a proper noun?
+Because proper nouns refer to *particular* people, places, things, and ideas.
+There are many different blockchains.
+However, even when there was just one, the word still denoted a collection of things rather than a particular thing.
+It happened to be the case that there was only one member in that collection at the time.
+For example, if there happened to be only one tree in the world, that wouldn't change the way we capitalize sentences like, "John sat under a tree."
+Intuitively, it makes sense that the addition and removal of objects from the world shouldn't cause published books to become orthographicallly incorrect while sitting on their shelves.

+Accordingly, the reason "qube" is a common noun rather than a proper noun is because it doesn't refer to any one specific thing (in this case, any one specific virtual machine).
+Rather, it's the term for any virtual machine in a Qubes OS installation.
+(Technically, while qubes are currently implemented as virtual machines, Qubes OS is independent of its underlying compartmentalization technology.
+Virtual machines could be replaced with a different technology, and qubes would still be called "qubes.")

+I have several qubes in my Qubes OS installation, and you have several in yours.
+Every Qubes OS user has their own set of qubes, just as each of us lives in some neighborhood on some street.
+Yet we aren't tempted to treat words like "neighborhood" or "street" as proper nouns (unless, of course, they're part of a name, like "Acorn Street").
+Again, while this might seem odd because "qube" is a new word that we invented, that doesn't change how English works.
+After all, *every* word was a new word that someone invented at some point (otherwise we wouldn't have any words at all).
+We treat "telephone," "computer," "network," "program," and so on as common nouns, even though those were all new technological inventions in the not-too-distant past (on a historical scale, at least).
+So, we shouldn't allow ourselves to be confused by irrelevant factors, like the fact that the inventors happened to be *us* or that the invention was *recent* or is not in widespread use among humanity.

 ## Organizational guidelines

 ### Do not duplicate documentation